 Centipedes (“100 legs”) usually live outdoors, but they may occasionally wander inside if they find themselves close enough to your home’s foundation.
 Then there are “House centipedes” that might want to stay in your Kingwood home for a while.

-Outdoors, centipedes tend to live in wet areas such as underneath stones, leaf piles, rotting boards, tree bark, or in mulch piles.
+Outdoors, and centipedes tend to live in wet areas such as underneath stones, leaf piles, rotting boards, tree bark, or mulch piles.
 Most centipedes are active during the night hours.

 What Do Centipedes Look Like?

-Centipedes are longish, flat, creatures, usually tan to brownish in color with several body segments.
-They are not insects, but rather arthropods, like their "cousin," the millipede.
+Centipedes are longish, flat, creatures, usually tan to brownish in colour with several body segments.
+They are not insects, but rather arthropods, like their “cousin,” the millipede.